 This can lead to a bit of confusion, because a lot of people take that to mean that a particle does have definite position and momentum (I mean, all things do, right?!) but you’re sadly not able to find out what it is.
 Maybe because trying to measure one changes the other – intuitively that makes sense, right?

-But this is quantum mechanics (QM), so until you start turning it into computer games, it won’t make sense 😉 In other words, the intuition is wrong, and a particle really cannot have both definite position and momentum, regardless of whether or not you measured it.
+But this is quantum mechanics (QM), and it doesn’t work like that.
+In other words, the intuition is wrong, and a particle really cannot have both definite position and momentum, regardless of whether or not you measured it.